 How Can I Check for Recalls on My Car?

 It is incredibly easy to check to see if a safety recall has been issued for your car or motorcycle.
 First, locate your vehicle’s VIN number.
 This may be located in a number of different locations but can commonly be found on the front of your dashboard, near the windshield, the driver side door jamb sticker, or etched onto one or more of the windows.
 You may also find it on some of your vehicle documentation such as the title, registration, or insurance cards.

 Next, go to www.nhtsa.gov, the website for NHTSA.
 Click on the “Recalls” tab at the top of the screen, then enter your vehicle’s VIN number to check if there is any outstanding recall maintenance for your own vehicle.
 Done!

 You can also sign up to receive email alerts, should any recalls be issued for your vehicle in the future.

 There are a few limitations with the NHTSA search, though.
-It covers only safety related recalls, not convenience/ customer service recalls.
+It covers only safety-related recalls, not convenience or customer service recalls.
 Additionally, very new recalls and recalls on vehicles older than 15 years are not included.
-Imported vehicles not originally destined for the US market and some high end, boutique vehicles are also not included in NHTSA’s database.
+Imported vehicles not originally destined for the U.S. market and some high-end boutique vehicles are also not included in NHTSA’s database.